Last revised 02.06.12

 - Privacy screens are available for Internet computers.
 However, effectiveness of privacy screens is limited.
 Respect other's privacy by not attempting to observe or comment on what others are viewing.
 Remain sensitive to the fact that you are working in a public environment shared by people of all ages.
 Some locations require use of privacy screens by all users.
 In other locations, privacy screen use may be required at the discretion of the Person in Charge.
 Use a privacy screen if you are asked to do so.

 - Patrons may "lock" an Internet Station by pressing ctrl+alt+del and selecting "lock computer."
 Doing so allows a patron to leave a computer unattended without having his/her privacy compromised.
-To unlock the computer, the patron must press ctrl+alt+del again and re-enter his/her library card number and PIN.
+To unlock the computer, the patron must press ctrl+alt+del again and re-enter his/her library card number and password.

 - Stop viewing any site that creates a hostile environment for other library users and staff if a staff member asks you to stop, and do not view similar sites when others are present.